Lutzoe/lutzoe.github.io/README.md

 If this aligns with your interests, please reach out for more details!

-## Tutorial on Mining Temporal Networks
+## Tutorials

+* Upcoming tutorial  on [Mining Temporal Networks](https://miningtemporalnetworks.github.io/) together with Aristides Gionis and Ilie Sarpe presented at SDM 2025.

-Our tutorial on [Mining Temporal Networks](https://miningtemporalnetworks.github.io/) together with Aristides Gionis and Ilie Sarpe presented at the WebConf'24.
+* Our tutorial on [Mining Temporal Networks](https://miningtemporalnetworks.github.io/) together with Aristides Gionis and Ilie Sarpe presented at the WebConf'24.

 ## Publications